PLATO (computational chemistry)

 PLATO (Package for Linear-combination of ATomic Orbitals) is a suite of programs for electronic structure calculations.
-It receives its name from the choice of basis set (numeric atomic orbitals) used to expand the electronic wavefunctions.
+It receives its name from the choice of basis set (atomic orbitals) used to expand the electronic wavefunctions.

 PLATO is a code, written in C, for the efficient modelling of materials.
 It is a tight binding code (both orthogonal and non-orthogonal), allowing for multipole charges and electron spin.
-It also contains Density Functional Theory programs: these were restored to enable clear benchmarking to tight binding simulations, but can be used in their own right.
+It also contains Density Functional Theory programs for building tight binding models.
 The Density Functional Tight Binding program can be applied to systems with periodic boundary conditions in three dimension (crystals), as well as clusters and molecules.

 How PLATO works

-How PLATO performs Density Functional Theory is summarized in several papers:
+How PLATO used to perform Density Functional Theory calculations (no longer available) is summarized in several papers: